Today's Articles

 Smith was playing clubs by the age of 15.
 He married Blanche Merrill in 1916 and served a two-year enlistment in World War I until 1918.
 He was not as well known as his peers, James P. Johnson and “Fats” Waller.

-Smith did not record much in the 1930s and 1940s, but in the 1950s, his material took an upsurge.
+Smith did not record much in the 1930s and 1940s, but his material took an upsurge in the 1950s.
 At this time, he made several records with different labels showcasing his playing, singing, and, in some cases, talking.
-Smith was noted as a force in music by many of the great jazz artists of the 20th century; Duke Ellington paid tribute to him with his composition "Portrait of the Lion."
+Many of the great jazz artists of the 20th century noted Smith as a force in music; Duke Ellington paid tribute to him with his composition "Portrait of the Lion."

 Willie, the Lion Smith, died in New York City on April 18, 1973.